Dennis Banks

-Dennis Banks (April 12, 1937, in Ojibwe – October 29, 2017) was a Native American activist, teacher, and author.
+Dennis J. Banks (April 12, 1937 – October 29, 2017) was a Native American activist, teacher, and author.
 He was a longtime leader of the American Indian Movement, which he co-founded in Minneapolis, Minnesota in 1968 to represent urban Indians.
+He was a pre-eminent spokesman for Native Americans.
+His protests won government concessions and created national attention and sympathy for the oppression and endemic social and economic conditions for Native Americans.

 Early life

 Born on Leech Lake Indian Reservation in northern Minnesota in 1937, Dennis Banks was also known as Nowa Cumig (Naawakamig in the Ojibwe Double Vowel System).